 Adams' primary research interests are the business affairs of higher education and of intercollegiate athletics.
 He has conducted two national studies of managerial accounting practices in four-year institutions.
 Adams also has published research on leading issues in higher education finance, cost control in higher education, the business model in intercollegiate athletics, and the tax exempt status of intercollegiate athletics.
-His continuing research includes studies of the changing revenue structure in public higher education institutions, the NCAA system of revenue and cost management, cost control in intercollegiate athletics, and the costs and benefits of college football stadium expansion.
+His continuing research includes studies of the changing revenue structure in public higher education institutions, the NCAA system of revenue and cost management, cost control in intercollegiate athletics, conference realignment in intercollegiate athletics, the rise of the Southeastern Conference, pay for play in intercollegiate athletics, startups of small college football programs, and the costs and benefits of college football stadium expansion.
 Adams serves as chair of the sport management minor at Auburn.